 Endovascular Neurosurgery and Interventional Neuroradiology

-At The Mount Sinai Medical Center, our endovascular neurosurgeons and interventional neuroradiologists diagnose and treat brain and spine disorders using newly developed and rapidly evolving minimally invasive techniques.
+At The Mount Sinai Health System, our endovascular neurosurgeons and interventional neuroradiologists diagnose and treat brain and spine disorders using newly developed and rapidly evolving minimally invasive techniques.

 Minimally invasive techniques enable your doctor to enter your body through an orifice, puncture wound, or small cut rather than making a large incision.
 Minimally invasive techniques can be less frightening, less disfiguring, and potentially safer than traditional “open” surgery, and offer a quicker recovery time.